The Zantiks AD unit is ideal for measuring the behaviour of small fish and small rodents.

 The dividing inserts are used to create four separate testing compartments for tracking four fish in one unit, as required in CPP study on zebrafish.
 Stimuli are presented from the integrated screen below the testing tank.
 The stimuli can be comprised of colour, shapes, or images and be both biased and unbiased in presentation (see the video below where green and blue light stimuli are used).

+If you would like a different insert please contact us.
 Further inserts and tanks can be supplied on request, e.g. Y-maze

 Racks for multiple units are under development.